evannetwork/evannetwork.github.io/dapps/standalone/standalone.md

 ### 2.1 local development
 For testing, you need to open the "dapps/hello-world-bcc/src/index.html" / "dapps/hello-world-dbcp/src/index.html" file within you local browser.

-If you want to test the application using a small web server, you can run the following command within your root lerne project:
+If you want to test the application using a small web server, you can run the following command within your root lerna project:
 ```sh
 npm run serve
 ```